glebs0n1/Nortal-Summer-University-2022/src/README.md

 #SUMMER UNIVERSITY 2022
-First DAY
+<h4> First DAY </h4>
--> Haven't started do it yet, but have a few of questions about the assignment?<br> The second day
+-> Haven't started do it yet, but have a few of questions about the assignment?<br>

+<h4 >The second day</h4>
--> probably, I completed the task, it sorts and compiles the elements, but I feel that my programm looks like s*it code and the output is wrong :( <br>, if I will have time today, i will work today
+-> Probably, I completed the task, it sorts and compiles the elements, but I feel that my programm looks like s*it code and the output is wrong :( <br>, if I will have time today, i will work today

 ##JAVA EXERCISE